First Time Customer?

 The first step to better gut health is to consume more “good” bacterial strains.
 Also known as probiotics, these “good” gut bacteria can help to kill off the “bad” bacteria, restoring the body to optimal health.

-Many people turn to probiotic foods, such as yogurt, in order to replenish the“good” bacteria in the gastrointestinal tract.
+Many people turn to probiotic foods, such as yogurt or fermented foods, in order to replenish the“good” bacteria in the gastrointestinal tract.
 Probiotic foods are great, but they may not be enough.
 How can we be sure we’re getting the proper daily dosage to ensure the probiotics continue to thrive?

 ARE YOU GETTING ENOUGH